 An employee’s final pay must include:

-- payment for any annual, public and alternative holidays that haven’t been taken yet
+- payment for annual holidays, public and alternative holidays owing.

-- any additional lump sum payments owing.
+- any additional lump sum or other payments owing.
 These may be included in the employment agreement or negotiated as part of a leaving package.

 Any authorised deductions can be taken from the final pay.

-If an employee does not receive all of the components of their final pay which are owing, they may have a claim for unpaid wages or holiday pay.
+If an employee does not receive all of the components of their final pay which are owing, they may have a claim for unpaid wages or holiday pay or other breach of their employment agreement.

 Notice component of the final pay